frontenddogma/web-development-glossary/manuscript/d.md

 Database Management System
 : A software system that enables users to define, create, maintain, and control access to a database.
 The “DBMS” acronym is sometimes extended to indicate the underlying database model, with RDBMS for the relational, OODBMS or ORDBMS for the object-oriented, and ORDBMS for the object-relational model.
 Other extensions can indicate some other characteristic, such as DDBMS for a distributed database management systems.&nbsp;[†](#w-database)

+Database server
+: A server which uses a database application to provide database services to other computer programs or computers.
+Database management systems frequently provide database server functionality, and some database management systems (such as MySQL) rely exclusively on this client–server model for database access (while others, like SQLite, are meant for use as an embedded database).&nbsp;[†](#w-database-server)

 DAU
 : → Daily Active Users